 It’s wonderful on a green salad, broccoli slaw or potato salad.
 For the slaws I prefer it made with a white balsamic to keep the salad from looking dingy.
 It’s also yummy served as a dip for the Fresh Spring Rolls or the Crispy Spring Rolls.
 The dressing gets thicker after it chills in the fridge.
 I try to keep some dressing made and in the fridge at all times.
 Preparation is key to being able to eat healthy when hunger strikes!
 I use the Costco Balsamic vinegar for this dressing.
 The cannellini beans make it thick and creamy.
 It doesn’t taste “beany” – you would never know it was made with beans.
+Make the Asian variation to use as a dip for the vegan Sushi Rolls.

-Nutmeg Notebook Creamy Balsamic Dressing / See below for an option with no dates
+Nutmeg Notebook Creamy Balsamic Dressing

 - 1/2 cup balsamic vinegar *

-- 4 Medjool dates** – pitted (depends on how sweet you like it – you could use less or more)
+- 4 Medjool dates – pitted depends on how sweet you like it – you could use less or more

 - 4 teaspoons Dijon Mustard or no salt added mustard